Act / Act of Parliament

 Imprest Supply Bill

-A bill that proposes giving the Government temporary authority to spend public money and incur liabilities until detailed spending proposals are approved by way of an Appropriation Bill.
+A bill that seeks to give the Government temporary authority to spend public money and incur liabilities until detailed spending proposals are approved through an Appropriation Bill.

 Leader of the House

-The Minister who coordinates Government business in the House of Representatives.
+The Minister, appointed by the Prime Minister, who coordinates Government business in the House.

 Leader of the Opposition

-The leader of the largest political party in the House of Representatives that is not part of the Government.
+The leader of the largest political party in the House that is not part of the Government.

 Legislative Council Chamber

-The chamber in Parliament House where the Legislative Council met before its abolition in 1951.
+The chamber in Parliament House where the Legislative Council, or Upper House, met before its abolition in 1951.
 The Legislative Council Chamber is still used for formal occasions such as the State Opening of Parliament.

 The process by which the House considers a bill before it becomes an Act of Parliament.
 To be successful, a bill must be read three times.